Questions to ask about a potential cryptocurrency-related ICO investmentMrContent

 You want to know the biggest reason why most ICO’s suck?
 It’s because the old system is stifling new technology.
 If startups would be allowed to offer equity through ICO’s, they wouldn’t have to invent those stupid reasons for why their tokens must exist.
 We’d just use Ether to transact on most new platforms, and the tokens bought in the ICO’s would provide equity and dividends.

 If you’re planning to invest in a cryptocurrency-related ICO, then make sure you do your due diligence because even though the number of scams is lower than people suspect, many of the projects are still bad enough that the risk is not worth the cost.
 Just as buying equity in most startups would be like throwing money away, investing in an ICO can be the same.
 Right now, the best ICO’s are those set up in jurisdictions that allow them to sell equity through tokens.
-When this will be a more global phenomenon, the quality of ICO’s will raise dramatically.
+When this will be a more global phenomenon, the quality of ICO’s will rise dramatically.
 Right now, just make sure you do more research than usual, and while you’re at it… being a bit paranoid is fine.
 Here’s what to ask about each potential cryptocurrency-related investment, before taking part in its ICO:

 - Does it solve a problem or alleviate friction anywhere?